NBA Live 2000: Reception

 The game received "favorable" reviews on all platforms according to video game review aggregator GameRankings.
 Rob Smolka of NextGen said of the PlayStation version, "This is as good as a basketball game gets on the PlayStation."
-In Japan, where the same console version was ported and published by Electronic Arts Victor on February 24, 2000, Famitsu gave it a score of 27 out of 40.
+In Japan, where the same console version was ported and published by Electronic Arts Square on February 24, 2000, Famitsu gave it a score of 27 out of 40.

 Brett Alan Weiss of AllGame gave the PlayStation version four-and-a-half stars out of five, calling it "the most complete and most fun basketball game to ever grace the PlayStation."
 However, Anthony Baize of the same website gave the Nintendo 64 version three-and-a-half stars out of five, saying, "NBA Live 2000 is probably the best basketball simulation to hit the N64 in the late 1990s.
 If you like hard-driving basketball action, then NBA Live 2000 is a game you want in your collection."
 William Abner of Computer Games Strategy Plus gave the same PC version four stars out of five, saying, "NBA Live 2000 is a fun basketball game even with the quirks.
 If you are a fan of the NBA Live series then Live 2000 is a must buy."
 Martin Kitts of N64 Magazine gave the N64 version 65%, saying, "Dedicated Michael Jordan fans will lap it up but NBA Live 2000 isn't the basketball game for the rest of us."